strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/populate.md

 <SideBySideColumn>

+**With `populate=*`**

 With the `populate=*` parameter, a `GET` request to `/api/articles` to the server included with the [FoodAdvisor](https://github.com/strapi/foodadvisor) example application includes all first-level relations in the response.

+The following example is the full response for the first of all 4 `articles` content-types found in the FoodAdvisor database (the content of articles with ids 2, 3, and 4 is truncated for brevity).

-Scroll down to see that the response size is much bigger, and note the following example only shows in full what is returned for the first article (`id: 1`) whereas the example response without the `populate` parameter showed the full response content for the 4 published articles:
+Scroll down to see that the response size is much bigger.
+The response now includes additional fields such as:
+* the `image` field (which stores all information about the article cover, including all its different formats),
+* the `blocks` and `seo` fields which are additional content related to specific Strapi features or plugins,
+* the `category` relation and its fields,
+* and even some information about the articles translated in other languages as shown by the `localizations` object.

 <br />
 <ApiCall noSideBySide>